ITpC/LAppS/benchmark/LAppS-0.8.1-high-load.md

 I'm still convinced that LAppS is most scalable and fastest WebSockets open source server out there and the **cws** WebSockets client module is the only of it's kind, providing the framework for high load testing.

+Please verify the results on your own hardware.

+Note of advice: Never use nginx or apache as the load balancer or as a proxy-pass for WebSockets , or you'll end up cutting the performance on order of magnitude.
+They are not build for WebSockets.